QuantumPackage/qp2/INSTALL.rst

 -----------------------------------------------------------------------------

-If the :command:`configure` executable does not succeed to install a specific dependency, there are some proposition of how to download and install the minimal dependencies to compile and use the |QP|
+If the :command:`configure` executable does not succeed to install a specific dependency, there are some proposition of how to download and install the minimal dependencies to compile and use the |QP|.

-Before doing anything below, try to install the packages with your package manager (:command:`apt`, :command:`yum`, etc)
+Before doing anything below, try to install the packages with your package manager (:command:`apt`, :command:`yum`, etc).

 Ninja